Origin of Aka Tribe

 Costumes of Aka Tribe

-.
+The costumes of Aka tribe have an indigenous style and difference is found among the dresses of men and women.
+There is a custom of wearing Tibetan knobbed hat and Assamese silk.
 On the other hand, long garment of dark-red colour is preferred by the women of this community.
-One of the most important parts of the Aka costume is the cane cap enclosed with two bird
+One of the most important parts of the Aka costume is the cane cap enclosed with two bird-feathers.